 |Court House, Newport.
 A brief article from 1916 on Newport's first court house and city building is here. (pdf)|

 The Campbell County Court House was built in 1883-1884 and was designed by Cincinnati architect A. C. Nash (Wikipedia).
 The construction was plagued by the 1884 flood (71.1 feet), and a fire at the sawmill that supplied the lumber for the project.
-A much more detailed account of the history of this building is found in the Jim Ries column in the Kentucky Post of July 26, 1999.
+A much more detailed account of the history of this building is found in the Jim Reis column in the Kentucky Post of July 26, 1999.
 It's 1884 opening is considered a credit to Newport.